MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/antispam-and-protection/recoverable-items-folder-full.md

 ## Resolution

-To resolve this issue, configure the retention policy for Recoverable Items more active by following these steps:
+To resolve this issue, configure the retention policy tag for Recoverable Items more active by following these steps:

 1. Confirm the action and age limit of the retention policy tag for the type **RecoverableItems** by running the following cmdlets: